Diokuz/baron/readme.md

 Full support: Chrome 1+, Firefox 3.6+, Safari 5+, Opera 9+ on Windows, OS X and iOS.
 Also, the best ever browser downloader - Internet Explorer - supported since version 7.

-Partial support: IE6 (without fixable headers).
+Partial (core) support: IE6.

-Not supported: Opera mini, old versions of Android browser, and other browsers which do not implement the `overflow: scroll` CSS property.
+Not supported: Opera mini, old versions of Android browser, and other browsers which does not implemented the `overflow: scroll` CSS property.

 ## fix plugin